Westpac online investing account

 ASX, NASDAQ, NYSE, Hong Kong Stock Exchange, Tokyo Stock Exchange, Frankfurt Stock Exchange, Singapore Exchange, Toronto Stock Exchange

 Toronto Stock Exchange

-The most basic use of Westpac Online Investing is to buy and sell Australian shares on the Australian Stock Exchange.
+The most basic use of Westpac online investing is to buy and sell Australian shares on the ASX.
 However, customers can enjoy the flexibility of trading a wide range of securities through their online account.

 You can trade:

 - All ASX-listed securities

 - Managed funds